Here are some pictures of 1/4" Ford Blue with Reflective on top.

 Again this is how most fireplaces look after you remove the doors and or screens

-and below is a Clear base with Ford Blue over the top
+and below is a Clear Base Glass with Ford Blue Base Glass over the top

-The five pictures below are a Starfire base with Ford Blue, Ford Blue Reflective, and V Blue Reflective
+The five pictures below are a Starfire Base Glass with Ford Blue Base Glass, Ford Blue Reflective Base Glass, and V Blue Reflective Base Glass

 and as you can see most fireplaces start very drab.